 For decades, this book has been serving as an invaluable resource for anyone looking to analyze plant fibres.
-It found its way into our Library because easel painting conservators or textile conservators would consult it to analyze textile supports or fabric.
+It found its way into our Library because easel painting conservators or textile conservators can consult it to analyze textile supports or fabric.

-The analysis of plant fibres is a crucial step in conserving and restoring easel painting supports.
+The analysis of plant fibres is crucial in conserving and restoring easel painting supports.
 Plant fibres, such as flax, hemp and cotton, have been used as canvas supports for centuries, and the properties of each fibre can vary significantly.
-Therefore, understanding the nature and characteristics of these fibres and assessing its chemical and physical properties is essential for preserving historic artworks, determining the appropriate treatment methods and materials for their restoration and ensuring their longevity.
+Therefore, understanding the nature and characteristics of these fibres and assessing their chemical and physical properties is essential for preserving historic artworks, determining the appropriate treatment methods and materials for their restoration and ensuring their longevity.

 For example, understanding the tensile strength and flexibility of a particular fibre can help conservators make informed decisions about whether to re-stretch a canvas or add additional support.

 Despite its importance, plant fibre analysis is often overlooked in the conservation process.
 However, by taking the time to comprehensively analyze plant fibres, conservation professionals can ensure the best possible outcome for the preservation of historic easel paintings.
-This allows for these artworks to be protected and enjoyed by future generations.
+This allows these artworks to be protected and enjoyed by future generations.

 Mikrophotographischer Atlas der technisch wichtigsten Pflanzenfasern is an impressive piece of work that still serves as a reference for those looking to analyze the technical aspects of plant fibres.
 The publication is a testament to the expertise and dedication of Alois Herzog, who became an authority on the subject after years of research and study.
-In our Library, the book is kept in the rare book section.
+In the ICCROM Library, the book is kept in the rare book section.

 Let’s celebrate the month of May by reconnecting with nature and making new and fruitful rediscoveries!